-Q 4.2) A long straight wire carries a current of 35 A. What is the magnitude of the field B at a point that is 20 cm away from the wire through which 35 A current flows.
+Q 4.2) A long straight wire carries a current of 35 A. What is the magnitude of the field B at a point that is 20 cm away from the wire through which a current of 35 A flows.

 The magnitude of the current flowing in the wire (I) is 35 A

 The distance of the point from the wire (r) is 20 cm or 0.2 m

-At this point the magnitude of the magnetic field is given as:
+At this point, the magnitude of the magnetic field is given by the relation:

 Hence, the magnitude of the magnetic field at a point 20 cm from the wire is

 The magnitude of the current flowing in the wire is (I) = 50 A.

-A point is 2.5 m away from the East of the wire.
+The point B is 2.5 m away from the East of the wire.

 Therefore, the magnitude of the distance of the point from the wire (r) is 2.5 m

 The magnitude of the magnetic field at that point is given by the relation:

 The point is located normal to the wire length at a distance of 2.5 m.
 The direction of the current in the wire is vertically downward.
 Hence, according to Maxwell’s right-hand thumb rule, the direction of the magnetic field at the given point is vertically upward.

 Q 4.4) A flat overhead electrical cable carries a current of 90 A in the east to west course.
 What is the direction and magnitude of the magnetic field due to the current 1.5 m below the line?

 The magnitude of the current in the power line is (I) = 90 A

 The point is located below the electrical cable at distance (r) = 1.5 m

 Hence, magnetic field at that point can be calculated as follows,

-The current is flowing from East to West.
+The current flows from East to West.
 The point is below the electrical cable.

 Hence, according to Maxwell’s right-hand thumb rule, the direction of the magnetic field is towards the South.